 Elece Hollis - Okmulgee, Oklahoma- (9 August 2013): "Enjoying reading the web pages about June's life.
 I love the hands photo."

 Donald Hiatt - Clovis, California - (9 August 2013): "Thank you so very much for sharing this collection of wonderful poems.
 Through them I feel as if I can see June's heart.
 I will be anxious to meet her when we all reach that golden shore...Blessings...Don."

-After battling Alzheimer's for almost 12 years, an exhausted June was finally called home by God on October 23rd, 2008.
+After battling Alzheimer's for almost 12 years, an exhausted June was finally called home by God on an early Thursday morning on October 23rd, 2008.
+As June lay tired and exhausted like a soldier on a battlefield, she felt God's gentle touch on her shoulder and heard the words: "Come Home June!."
 Her funeral notice as published in the Minneapolis Star in October 2008 can be seen on this website under the "In Memoriam" label - Click on:

 For the story of June’s favorite home at 6025 Gardena Lane and the poem I wrote about this home during a day of deep sadness, click on the below link: (This was June’s home for almost 40 years.
 It was constructed shortly after the previous home was severely damaged in a tornado.
 6025 Gardena Lane was the first home the June participated in the selection and purchase of a lot on a small hill, helped with the design of the home and watched it being constructed.
 6025 Gardena Lane had a special place in her heart.)